-$\emptyset \vdash{\mathsf{SLT}} (\nu fact) (Server \mid Clients).$ dof
+$$\emptyset \vdash{\mathsf{SLT}} (\nu fact) (Server \mid Clients)$$

 This means that all the clients can eventually receive replies.
-Note that the whole process diverges (since there are infinitely many clients), but we can derive strong lock-freedom by local reasoning based on SLT-HYB. $\hfill \Box$
+Note that the whole process diverges (since there are infinitely many clients), but we can derive strong lock-freedom by local reasoning based on SLT-HYB.

-EXAMPLE 3.9.
+EXAMPLE 3.4.
 Consider the following process BSystem.

 This example uses lists as first-order values, with the usual operations for them.
 The system has two servers: the server bcast(z), which broadcast a message twice to each channel in the list z; the server rec(z), which listens on all the channels in the list z.
 The two services are invoked with a list made of three channels c_1, c_2, c_3 , on which the clients also receive.
-All the receive operations on c_1, c_2, c_3 are expected to succeed.
-The success of the receive operations relies on the correct inspection of the lists by the two recursive servers, including the correct use of each channel in the lists (for instance, lock-freedom would fail if bcast did not use, or used only once,
+All receive messages, in the server rec and in the clients, are expected to succeed.
+The success of the receive operation relies on the correct inspection of the lists by the two recursive servers, including the correct use of each channel in the lists (for instance, lock-freedom would fail if bcast did not use, or used only once, some of the channels in its list).